-Prior Year Finding/Recommendation Type Fiscal Year 2007 Status 1.a Communication Ginnie Mae's Acting Vice-President should institute timely and regular communications among Senior Officials of an Issuer Risk Assessment Committee regarding issuer performance and issuer review to recognize the current risk and the possibility of a potential misstatement in Ginnie Mae's overall financial statements.
-1.b.
-Matching Process Ginnie Mae's Acting Vice-President should review and strengthen the completeness and timeliness of the automated pool collateral matching process as well as follow-up on unmatched loans with issuers.
-Significant deficiency Significant deficiency Resolved.
-Ginnie Mae corrected by the implementation of a risk committee which includes senior management from differing Ginnie Mae departments.
-Partially resolved.
-Ginnie Mae departments.
-Partially resolved.
+Prior Year Finding/Recommendation Type Fiscal Year 2009 Status Matching Process Ginnie Mae's Acting Vice-President should review and strengthen the completeness and timeliness of the automated pool collateral matching process as well as follow-up on unmatched loans with issuers.
+Significant deficiency Partially resolved.
 Ginnie Mae has implemented a monthly match to terminated process to improve and put into production what had previously been a yearly, ad hoc process.
-However, a number of other important improvements for identifying high risk, including timely and complete follow-up of unmatched exception loans are not predicted to be in place until fiscal year 2009.
-This deficiency continues to be reported as a significant 1.c.
+However, a number of other important improvements for identifying high risk, including timely and complete follow-up of unmatched exception loans has continued during fiscal year 2009.
+This deficiency continues to be reported as a significant deficiency during 2009.
 Segregation of Duties Ginnie Mae's Acting Vice-President should segregate issuer monitoring duties from MBS program functions to enhance independent management control over issuers.
-Significant deficiency deficiency during 2008.
-Resolved.
+Significant deficiency Resolved.
 Ginnie Mae created a Risk Committee and a Chief Risk Officer (CRO) to enhance oversight and independent management control.
-The creation of the CRO during FY 2008 resolved the conflict of interest issue.
+The hiring of the CRO during late FY 2008 resolved the conflict of interest issue.